rvcgeeks/Python-Django-101/README.md

 First 30 min:
 1) Troubleshooting of bugs and problems in your project

-Next 45 min:
+Next 50 min:
-1) More ways of inserting charts and images
+2) Adding a simple chart from csv in django.
+3) Creating Tables in django
-2) dynamic charts using Ajax in django
+4) dynamic charts using Ajax in django
-3) final notes and feedback
+5) final notes and feedback

 Hope that you will enjoy!
 Happy Coding!